moussahl/QR-code-/README.md

 # QR-code
-code Qr is simple challenge from front-end with monetor and here is the link of the challenge [click here](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H/hub)
+code Qr is simple challenge from front-end monetor and here is the link of the challenge [click here](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H/hub)